ICD-10 Codes in South Africa: A Doctor's Guide to Clean Medical Aid Claims

 How Sphygmos helps

-Sphygmos validates every diagnosis code it drafts against the WHO ICD-10 code set used in South Africa — not the US ICD-10-CM variant — and where the precise code cannot be confirmed it states the diagnosis in words and flags the code for your confirmation rather than guessing.
-All coded output is a draft that stays under doctor review until you confirm it.
+Sphygmos validates every diagnosis code it drafts against the WHO ICD-10 set used in South Africa, the classification the Master Industry Table is built on, not the US ICD-10-CM variant that trips so many claims.
+Where a code cannot be confirmed, Sphygmos states the diagnosis in words and flags the code for your confirmation rather than guessing.
+Every coded output is a draft that stays under your review until you confirm it.

 Frequently asked questions